Vammaisyleis-sopimuksen esittely eri kielillä:

 The National Action Plan

-The National Action Plan on the UN Convention on the Rights of Persons with Disabilities determines the measures that will be taken to promote the implementation of the Convention in different administrative sectors during the first action plan period 2018–2019.
+The National Action Plan on the UN Convention on the Rights of Persons with Disabilities determines the measures that will be taken to promote the implementation of the Convention in different administrative branches during the second action plan period 2020-2023.

-The Action Plan has been drawn up by VANE (Advisory Board for the Rights of Persons with Disabilities), which has representatives from disabled people's organisations, labour market organisations and the key ministries regarding the rights of persons with disabilities.
-Disabled people's organisations and persons with disabilities have been consulted during the process of drawing up the Action Plan to obtain information about the matters that according to the convention should primarily be promoted in the Action Plan.
+The Advisory Board for the Rights of Persons with Disabilities, VANE, was responsible for drawing up the Action Plan.
+The Advisory Board includes representatives of disability organisations, labour market organisations and the ministries with key significance to the rights of persons with disabilities.
+Disability organisations and other stakeholders have been consulted during the process of drawing up the Action Plan to obtain information about the matters that according to the Convention should primarily be promoted in the Action Plan.